MistyCommunity/Documentation/src/content/misty-ii/reference/rest.md

 **Note:** When you call the `StartRecordingVideo` command immediately after using the RGB camera to take a picture, there may be a few seconds delay before Misty starts recording.

 Endpoint: POST &lt;robot-ip-address&gt;/api/video/record/start

 Parameters

+* None

+Return Values

+* Result (boolean) - Returns `true` if there are no errors related to this command.

+### StartKeyPhraseRecognition - BETA

+Starts Misty listening for the "Hey, Misty!" key phrase.
+When Misty hears the key phrase, the system sends a message to `KeyPhraseRecognized` event listeners.
+Misty is only configured to recognize the "Hey, Misty" key phrase, and at this time you can't teach her to respond to other key phrases.

+{{box op="start" cssClass="boxed noteBox"}}
+**Note:** When you call the `StartKeyPhraseRecognition` command, Misty listens for the key phrase by continuously sampling audio from the environment and comparing that audio to her trained key phrase model (in this case, "Hey, Misty!").
+Misty does **not** create or save audio recordings while listening for the key phrase.

+To have Misty record what you say (for example, if you want to use speech to invoke other actions), you need to send a `StartRecordingAudio` command after receiving a `KeyPhraseRecognized` event.
+You can then do something with that audio file in your code, like hand it off to a third-party service for additional processing.
+{{box op="end"}}

+Follow these steps to code Misty to respond to the "Hey, Misty!" key phrase:
+1. Invoke the `StartKeyPhraseRecognition` command.
+2. Subscribe to `KeyPhraseRecognized` events.
+When Misty hears the key phrase, she sends a message to `KeyPhraseRecognized` event listeners.
+3. Write the code to handle what Misty should do when she hears the key phrase.
+For example, you might have Misty turn to face you or start recording audio to hand off to a third-party service for additional processing.

+{{box op="start" cssClass="boxed noteBox"}}
+**Note:** When Misty recognizes the key phrase, she automatically stops listening for key phrase events.
+In order to start Misty listening for the key phrase again, you need to send another `StartKeyPhraseRecognition` command.
+{{box op="end"}}

+Endpoint: POST &lt;robot-ip-address&gt;/api/audio/keyphrase/start

+Parameters

+* None

+Return Values

+* Result (boolean) - Returns `true` if there are no errors related to this command.

+### StopKeyPhraseRecognition - BETA

+Stops Misty listening for the "Hey, Misty!" key phrase.

+Endpoint: POST &lt;robot-ip-address&gt;/api/audio/keyphrase/start

+Parameters